cloudflare/terraform-provider-cloudflare/docs/resources/magic_firewall_ruleset.md

 creates a root ruleset on the account level and contains one or more rules.
 Rules can be crafted in Wireshark syntax and are evaluated in order, with the first rule having the highest priority.

+Resource may already contain rules if certain options such as IDS have been previously enabled.  `terraform import` may be required before adding rules.

 ## Example Usage

 ```hcl